 As a teacher in a room full of teachers, I have a choice of how I think about me.
 About them.
 About us.
 If I am coming from a place of fear about my ability to support myself amidst all of these teachers teaching essentially similar content to essentially the same group, I may likely think and act competitively.
 Similarly, if I am coming from a place of insecurity for not knowing what I believe to be “enough” as I compare myself to others, I get defensive and see others as a threat.
 My ego becomes inflated.
 This only leads to competitive thoughts and feelings, and even anger.

-If I instead choose to think about and appreciate the diversity of teachers and how they relay their helpful messages, I’m feeling more certainty and gladness that the mass variety of listeners/students/readers – with their different learning and communication styles – will be reached, receiving the best messages for them at a given time from the teacher they most resonate with.
+If I instead choose to think about and appreciate the diversity of teachers and how they relay their helpful messages, I’m feeling more certainty and gladness that the mass variety of listeners/students/readers – with their different learning and communication styles – will be reached, receiving the best messages for them at a given time from the teacher with whom they most resonate.
 This produces the greater good overall, for all listeners/students/readers and for all teachers.
 Here there is no need for competition.
-Discernment, always.
-Competition, no.

 There’s another important point about the relationship of teacher and student: When are we ever one and not the other?
-When am I not learning as I assist a client or family in my consultation practice?
-When I teach students, teachers, and parents?
-When am I not a student of any person or circumstance, or day?
+When am I not learning as I assist a client or family in my practice?
+When I teach?
+When am I not a student of any person or circumstance or day?

 Also, when I feel overwhelmed as I learn hard lessons and feel ashamed about the “wrong” things I have done, or because I know so little compared to others from whom I am learning, I realize that for all the lessons and healings I receive, I am simultaneously teaching the teacher, and healing the healer.
 This happens to everyone.
-This realization of our shared human condition normalizes my feelings and ameliorates the embarrassment and shame that is rearing its head in order to be acknowledged, rationally addressed, and freed.
+This is Life.
+This realization of our shared human condition can normalize these feelings and ameliorate the embarrassment and shame that is rearing its head in order to be acknowledged, compassionately addressed, and freed.

 Maria had wanted a freer teenage life than her parents had, and had allowed her to have.
 When Maria rebelled and hung out with other rebellious kids her age, her parents used harsh threatening and punative measures to scare her into following their rules.
 This deeply scarred Maria, who never forgot how it felt to be fourteen.